 The crash of 1825-1826 was the first modern financial crisis.
 Unlike earlier speculative bubbles, the 1825 crisis was not caused only by exogenous circumstances like war or overzealous investment.
 The real cause of the 1825 crisis was the diversification of the finance economy into tiny investment units—a loan here, an insurance policy there—offered as seemingly responsible ways to maintain credit and generate capital.
 When the market finally did crash, no single group or class could be blamed for causing it.
-Economists came to realize that the market was always at the mercy of booms and bust and that the actions of single individuals or professions within it could be said to be in charge of it.
+Economists came to realize that the market was always at the mercy of booms and busts and that no single individuals or professions within it could be said to be in charge of it.
 In other words, 1825 marks the moment at which capitalism grew from an ideological enterprise into a global condition.
 1825 also marks a crucial transition in the publishing industry, the point at which the traditional market for vellum-bound epics and triple-decker novels was eclipsed by cheap reprints and serial publications.
 It thus signals the end of what we might call the Romantic ideal and the emergence of an existential malaise in English literature that persists in Victorian writing and beyond.

 Speculation and Diversification